-ITEM 7 POST EXHIBITION - PUBLIC INTEREST DISCLOSURES POLICY
+ITEM 13 PUBLIC EXHIBITION - PUBLIC INTEREST DISCLOSURES POLICY

 The Public Interest Disclosures Bill 2022 (NSW) passed parliament on 29 March 2022 and will come into effect on 13 October 2023.
 This Bill repeals and replaces the Public Interest Disclosures Act 1994 (NSW) to address identified shortcomings in the 1994 Act.
-An updated Public Interest Disclosures Policy reflecting the requirements of the updated Act was reported to Council in July for public exhibition.
-This report provides the post exhibition Policy to Council for adoption.
+This report provides an updated Public Interest Disclosures Policy reflecting the requirements of the updated Act.